ShivenPatel19/student_registration_website/README.md

 # HOW TO USE THE PROJECT
-    - as XAMPP is used for database connectivity, you must need to add al files uploded to the following path -  C:\xampp\htdocs\web_development (NOTE: if you have installed XAMPP other than C drive, just note that you have to create a new folder in htdocs which us located in xampp folder, add all flies to that folder)
+    - as XAMPP is used for database connectivity, you must need to add all files uploded to the following path -  C:\xampp\htdocs\web_development (NOTE: if you have installed XAMPP other than C drive, just note that you have to create a new folder in htdocs which us located in xampp folder, add all flies to that folder)
     - to run the project you just need to type localhost/[folder name located in htdocs] (in my case it is localhost/web_develpoment) in url of the browser.
     - NOTE: before entering your URL, you need to run your XAMPP application and also start Apache and MySQL.
 MySQL to use the PHPMyAdmin.